egruttadauria98/Crypto-Efficient-Asset-Management/README.md

 - [ ] Minimize the fees paid by optimizing information exchange in calls
 - [ ] Integrate a true exchange in the process
 - [ ] Deploy the contract outside of testing environments
+- [ ] MARKO's own database for timeseries data on crypto prices
+- [ ] Integration of BalancerAMM
+- [ ] Production testing

 ## FAQ